lenhanpham/OpenMECP/README.md

 H     -2.379567    1.780215   -1.879473
 *

-*tail1
+*tail_a
-# Additional Gaussian keywords for state 1
+# Additional Gaussian keywords for state a
 *

-*tail2
+*tail_b
-# Additional Gaussian keywords for state 2
+# Additional Gaussian keywords for state b
 *

 program = gaussian